 Sweet pies can be made with strawberry jam, cherry jam and a lot of wild berries like black currant.

-A variation of pirogi is pirozhki – small pasties similar to Cornish pies or Argentinian empanadas, however, Russian pirozhki are usually perfectly round or oval and don’t have any decorations.
+Pirozhki are a variation of pirogi similar to Cornish pies or Argentinian empanadas.
+However, Russian pirozhki are usually perfectly round or oval and don’t have any decorations.

 Kottu, Spinach Dal from Sri Lanka